corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

     weight: 1030
 tags:
 - flow
-title: Write the flow
+title: Modify the flow
 ---

-# Write the flow
+# Modify the flow

 A flow encodes a sequence of steps that a node can perform to achieve a specific ledger update.
 Installing new flows on a node allows the node to handle new business processes.
 The flow that you define will allow a node to issue an